Moving

 • Certificate showing that the owner has resided abroad for more than a year and is canceling his residence at home;

-• Domicile certificate (Atestado de residencia) issued by the "Junta de Freguesia" at their residence in Portugal, indicating that they will be living there starting from the date of arrival or return;
+• Domicile certificate (Atestado de residencia) issued by the "Junta de Freguesia" at their residence in Portugal, indicating that they will be living there starting from the date of arrival or return, a rental lease or property purchasing contract may be helpful as well;

 • Date of arrival in Portugal;